yutounun/headless-blog/README.md

 # Personal Blog using MicroCMS and Next.js 14 (SSG)

-This README provides an overview of how to set up and run a personal blog using [MicroCMS](https://microcms.io/), a headless CMS, and [Next.js 14](https://nextjs.org/), leveraging Static Site Generation (SSG).
 The blog is built using React components, allowing for a dynamic and responsive user interface.

 ![Developed to learn Next js 14 and fulfill my own need for a tool to find work-friendly cafes in Tokyo  (3)](https://github.com/user-attachments/assets/ecc00e3d-79e5-4066-a6f2-72e82d5f24e2)